Apollo24K/qMedia/README.md

   checking the result before saving.
 - **Personal controls and appearance.** Customizable keyboard shortcuts, quick mouse actions, background colors, and unobtrusive fullscreen viewing.

-qMedia is a personal fork of [qView](https://github.com/jurplel/qView), retaining its focus on simplicity while expanding what a lightweight media viewer can do.

 Build and development information is in [DEVELOPING.md](DEVELOPING.md).